 - Tourette Syndrome

-Studies suggested that a lack of early joint attention and imitation as well as failure to develop functional speech by 5 years of age were predictive of poor outcome.
+Studies suggested that a lack of early joint attention and imitation as well as failure to develop functional speech by 5 years of age were predictive of poor outcomes.

 How can Therapy Alliance SG help?

-If you suspect your child is showing one or more of the above mentioned 3 area of abnormalities, do not hesitate to contact us for a no-obligation discussion on your child’s condition with our therapist/specialist before deciding to perform an Autism Test for complete analysis of your child.
+If you suspect your child is showing one or more of the above-mentioned 3 areas of abnormalities, do not hesitate to contact us for a no-obligation discussion on your child’s condition with our therapist/specialist before deciding to perform an Autism Test for a complete analysis of your child.

 Email us any inquiries and we will be most glad to offer our best advice.